annabelsandford/em4_mem_patch/README.md

 ![EM4 Memory Patcher Logo](https://raw.githubusercontent.com/annabelsandford/em4_mem_patch/main/em4p_trns.png)
-## Emergency 4 Memory Patcher: Enhance Stability and Gameplay Experience
+## Emergency 4 Memory Patcher

 [![License](https://img.shields.io/badge/License-BSD%203--Clause-orange.svg)](https://opensource.org/licenses/BSD-3-Clause) [![Platform](https://img.shields.io/badge/Platform-Windows-brightgreen.svg)](https://www.microsoft.com/en-us/windows) ![GitHub all releases](https://img.shields.io/github/downloads/annabelsandford/em4_mem_patch/total)

-The EM4 Memory Patcher is a powerful tool designed to address memory-related issues and crashes that players may encounter while playing Emergency 4.
-It goes beyond mere memory expansion, offering a comprehensive solution to enhance the stability and robustness of the game executable.
+The EM4 Memory Patcher is a tool designed to address memory-related issues and crashes that players may encounter while playing Emergency 4.
+It goes beyond mere memory expansion, offering a solution to enhance the stability and robustness of the game executable.
 By not only increasing memory capacity but also reworking and optimizing the game executable, this patcher provides players with a more reliable and enjoyable gaming experience.

 ## Key Features

 - **Enhanced Memory Support**: The EM4 Memory Patcher significantly boosts the memory capacity of the Emergency 4 executable.
 This expansion enables the game to process larger volumes of data more efficiently, effectively reducing crashes attributed to memory limitations.

-- **Comprehensive Overhaul**: Beyond memory enhancements, the EM4 Memory Patcher undertakes a holistic approach to improve the game's performance.
+- **Overhaul**: Beyond memory enhancements, the EM4 Memory Patcher undertakes a holistic approach to improve the game's performance.
 It restructures, adjusts, and optimizes the game executable to make it more robust and resilient, leading to fewer crashes and smoother gameplay.

-- **Versatile Compatibility**: The EM4 Memory Patcher seamlessly integrates with various versions of Emergency 4, ensuring compatibility across different releases, whether obtained through Steam or the CD version.
+- **Versatile Compatibility**: The EM4 Memory Patcher integrates with various versions of Emergency 4, ensuring compatibility across different releases, whether obtained through Steam or the CD version.
 This guarantees a seamless experience, regardless of the game edition you're using.

 ## Usage / Guide
 For a comprehensive and detailed guide, click [here](https://raw.githubusercontent.com/annabelsandford/em4_mem_patch/main/guide-english.txt)!